FWI Wildfire Workflow - Hazard#

 Important

-You can set your own FWI threshold by modifying the ‘user_thresh’ variable below with a numeric FWI value (default is the historical threshold calculated above).
+You can set your own FWI threshold by modifying the ‘user_thresh’ variable below with a numeric FWI value.
 For instance, if you are intersted in assessing the length of the ‘extreme’ fire weather season (Table 1) you could set user_tresh=50, so that all the days with FWI>50 are counted.

 Data manipulation and Plotting#